Degri95/Pewlett-Hackard-Analysis/README.md

 ![retiring titles table](/Resources/retiring_titles.PNG)

 #### Deliverable 2
 The second deliverable is to create a mentorship-eligibility table that holds the current employees who were born beween 01-01-1965 and 12-31-1965 with their most recent title.
-A query was created to create the table.
+A query was created to build the table.

 ```
 SELECT DISTINCT ON (e.emp_no) e.emp_no,